microsoft/AzureTrailblazerAcademy/month3/labs/lab_oracle_to_postgreSQL/README.md

 -  Copy the Public_IP_Address from the output
 3. Connect to the VM from the bash shell
 - ssh azureuser@<Public_IP_Address>
-4. Swith to the Oracle User and create dataabse
+4. Swith to Oracle User and create dataabse
 - Enter the following commands:
 - sudo -su oracle
+- Start the Oracle listner
-    lsnrctl start
+- lsnrctl start
 5. Create a data directory for the Oracle data files
 - Enter the following commands:
 - mkdir /u01/app/oracle/oradata
-- Create the database
+- Create Oracle database by entering the following command:
 - dbca -silent \
        -createDatabase \
        -templateName General_Purpose.dbc \